(Prefer to listen to your content? Follow this link!)35,000 foot desert

 Soft water bottles such as Hydropak and Vapur are a good alternative to the hard sided bottle.
 The soft-sided construction allows them to conform to a wider range of storage spaces than a cylindrical water bottle like Nalgene, Yeti or Hydroflask while being substantially lighter than their cylindrical brethren.
 Soft bottles also fold up when they are no longer needed, so post-consumption storage and transport is a breeze.
 Unfortunately, soft-sided bottles can “flop” or fall over when stored in a seatback pocket, encroaching on precious legroom.
 They are also difficult to clean and are easily lost when empty.
 I lost five bottles and stopped buying them after the fifth bottle went MIA.
 I am a well-organized traveller who runs through a pre-departure checklist as if I were in the cockpit.
 I don’t often lose things.
 In fact, I still have the first pair of Oakley Blades I bought in 1988.
 This made the easy disappearing act of the soft-sided bottle particularly troublesome.

 With a 50 oz. capacity (more than most standard size bottles), a shape that's compatible with even the most modern and impractical seat back pockets and no need to even move the bottle for use, it is as if IcePlate was built for modern air travel from the beginning.
 IcePlate also has an optional Dust Cover Kit for the bite valve if you want extra protection from contaminants or other passengers.
+If you own a Standard IcePlate and want to modernize it with all of the current upgrades that are ideal for travel/frequent flyers, check out our Upgrade Bundle.
 When we designed the IcePlate the entire focus was on its ability to be frozen and worn close to the body (in the high altitude inland deserts of California) under ballistic armor.
 We didn't think about in-flight use during design but IcePlate has quickly proven to be uniquely suited to this task.
 If you are wondering what is the best carry-on bag to use with the IcePlate, look no farther than the Vertx Gamut EDC (pictured at top of article).
 I've been traveling with the Gamut EDC/IcePlate combo since IcePlate was launched in August 2016 and haven't looked back.
 Although Vertx designed the Gamut EDC before we designed the IcePlate, the fit so well together it is as if they were designed by the same team at the same time with the intention of total integration (if you are wondering if IcePlate will work with your everyday carry pack, check out our article on Backpack Compatibility).
 Especially if you're headed to a destination with an outdoor itinerary, having an IcePlate handy is going to help maintain your performance even after arrival: it doesn't have to simply be another thing to stuff in the checked bag.